What is bleomycin?

 Problems at the injection site

-If you have bleomycin as an injection into a muscle, it may cause redness and swelling where it is given.
-This is called the injection site.
-To reduce the irritation, your nurse will change the injection site each time you have an injection.
-They can give you advice on how to relieve any discomfort.
+If you have bleomycin as an injection into a muscle, it can sometimes causes redness and swelling where it is given (injection site).
+This can be uncomfortable.
+Because of this, your nurse will change the injection site each time you have an injection.
+They can also give you advice on how to relieve any discomfort.

 Common side effects